-The Cardinal flower grows in the wild around or near water, namely on the banks of ponds or streams, and even in marshes and bogs – they like a lot of water, and will not grow well if you do not keep them moist.
+The Cardinal flower grows in the wild around or near water, such as on the banks of ponds or streams, and even in marshes and bogs.

 This plant belongs to the Lobelia family, most members of which share these same characteristics.

-It bears large masses of extremely beautiful and exotic spiked flowers that look unique and will bring a touch of the exotic to any garden.
+It bears large masses of extremely beautiful spiked flowers that look different and bring a touch of the exotic to any garden.

-This plant blooms in summer and the blooms will last right through until early fall.
+The Cardinal plant blooms in summer and the flowers will last right through until early fall.
 The plant can grow to a height of between three to four feet high and will spread out to about three feet in diameter.

-Blue Cardinal flower love the water and the sun, but will do well if you provide some shade in the hottest part of the day.
+Blue Cardinal flower love water and sun, but will do well if you provide some shade in the hottest part of the day.

-Remember that though Cardinal flower prospers in moist soil, the soil should never be water-logged – as every gardener knows, this will most likely cause the leaves to rot.
+Remember Cardinal flower prospers in moist soil, but the soil should never be water-logged – waterlogging will most likely cause the leaves to rot.

-Plant these interesting species in groups for maximum effect – they look exceedingly beautiful when planted like this, and when also planted with other species and plants that provide contrast.
-For example, the Hibiscus 'kopper king' or the Veronica 'royal candles', among others.
+Plant these interesting species in groups for maximum effect – they look beautiful when planted in groups or when planted with other species of plants that provide contrast, for example the Hibiscus ‘kopper king’ or the Veronica ‘royal candles’.

-Generally speaking, the blooming period of this plant is quite long, and under ideal conditions can last up to nearly a month.
+Generally speaking, the blooming period of the Cardinal plant is quite long, and under ideal conditions can last up to a month.

-These plants bloom from July to around September and the blossoms grow on stalks that can rise up to four feet high.
+These plants flower from July to around September and the blossoms grow on stalks that can rise up to four feet high.

-These flowers like the shade and the plant itself will usually self sow.
-Generally speaking though, using division to propagate Cardinal flower is a far more effective way to ensure that you will have the plant in your garden the next year.
+They like the shade and the plant itself will usually self sow.
+Generally speaking though; using division to propagate Cardinal flower is a far more effective way to ensure that you will have the plant in your garden the next year.

-You will also find 'dead heading' and pruning the plant to be quite effective in encouraging a second round of flowers.
+You will also find ‘dead heading’ and pruning Cardinal to be quite effective in encouraging a second round of flowers.

-The flowers are very attractive display pieces, and when placed in a saucer of water will attract hummingbirds almost close enough to touch.
+The flowers are very attractive display pieces, and when placed in a saucer of water will attract hummingbirds almost close enough to touch, if you are lucky enough to live somewhere with hummingbirds!

 I would recommend Hostas, Ferns and Astilbe as companion plants for this species.